mindspore-ai/docs/docs/lite/docs/source_en/use/cloud_infer/runtime_cpp.md

 Lite cloud-side inference framework supports dynamic shape input for models.
 GPU and Ascend hardware backend needs to be configured with dynamic input information during model conversion and model inference.

 The configuration of dynamic input information is related to offline and online scenarios.
 For offline scenarios, the model conversion tool parameter `--optimize=general`, `--optimize=gpu_oriented` or `--optimize=ascend_oriented`, i.e. experiencing the hardware-related fusion and optimization.
 The generated MindIR model can only run on the corresponding hardware backend.
-For example, in Ascend 310 environment, if the model conversion tool specifies `--optimize=ascend_oriented`, the generated model will only support running on Ascend 310.
+For example, in Atlas 200/300/500 inference product environment, if the model conversion tool specifies `--optimize=ascend_oriented`, the generated model will only support running on Atlas 200/300/500 inference product.
 If `--optimize=general` is specified, running on GPU and CPU is supported.
 For online scenarios, the loaded MindIR has not experienced hardware-related fusion and optimization, supports running on Ascend, GPU, and CPU.
 The model conversion tool parameter `--optimize=none`, or the MindSpore-exported MindIR model has not been processed by the conversion tool.

 Ascend hardware backend offline scenarios require dynamic input information to be configured during the model conversion phase.
 Ascend hardware backend online scenarios, as well as GPU hardware backend offline and online scenarios, require dynamic input information to be configured during the model loading phase via the [LoadConfig](https://www.mindspore.cn/lite/api/en/r2.3/api_cpp/mindspore.html# loadconfig) interface.